The All-Electric Ford Capri SUV: The Complete Guide For The UK

 The All-Electric Ford Capri SUV

 The Ford Capri model name will be familiar to many.
 The conventional internal combustion engine (ICE) Ford Capri fastback coupé was launched in 1968 in Europe, to offer a Ford Mustang equivalent.
-Not surprisingly the designer for the Ford Capri had also been involved with the design of the Ford Mustang.
+Not surprisingly, the designer for the Ford Capri had also been involved with the design of the Ford Mustang.
 Like the Mustang, the Capri too became a very successful model for Ford, selling over 1.9 million units.
 The Capri name was inspired by the famed Italian island with the same name!
 The Ford Capri internal combustion engine (ICE) variant ended production in 1986.

-Speculation on the revival of the ‘Capri legend’ as a battery-electric vehicle (BEV) started in 2023, with the all-electric Ford Capri crossover coupé/ SUV (C-Segment) being launched in July 2024.
-Ford describes the Capri EV as ‘Iconic sports car soul with practical SUV functionality’.
-One may find some commonality between the stying of the all-electric Ford Explorer and the all-electric Ford Capri, however, the Capri EV is sportier in appearance, enhanced by its coupé silhouette.
-Both pure electric SUVs use the same platform (and underpinnings) i.e. the Volkswagen Group’s MEB modular platform, also used by Audi, Cupra, Skoda and of course the VW ID.Family of electric vehicles (EVs).
+One may find some commonality between the exterior stying of the all-electric Ford Explorer and the all-electric Ford Capri, however, the Capri EV is sportier in appearance, enhanced by its coupé silhouette.
+Both pure electric SUVs use the same platform (and underpinnings) i.e. the Volkswagen Group’s MEB modular platform, also used by Audi, Cupra, Skoda and of course, the VW ID.Family of electric vehicles (EVs).
+As an example, the all-electric Volkswagen ID.5 uses the MEB platform.
 Like the Explorer EV, the Capri EV is also manufactured in Cologne, Germany.

 The Ford Capri electric car is available in three EV battery sizes.
 An entry-level 55 kWh (Standard Range), 82 kWh (Extended Range) and 84 kWh (Extended Range).
 The 55 kWh will be available from late 2024, with prices starting from £42,075.
 We would encourage consumers to deliberate carefully their actual real-world driving needs.
 Though having a larger EV battery will give more electric range, in reality, most day-to-day commutes are short distances.
-If you intended to drive long-distance on a regular basis, then opt for the either the 82 kWh or 84 kWh EV battery option.
+If you intend to drive long-distances on a regular basis, then opt for the either the 82 kWh or 84 kWh EV battery option.
 Otherwise the 55 kWh should do just fine!

 Apart from a lower price tag, an EV with a smaller battery will have a lower life-cycle emissions footprint, compared to an EV with a larger battery.
 It is worth noting that apart from the fantastic benefit of zero-tailpipe emissions, pure electric cars also have lower life-cycle emissions compared to conventional petrol and diesel internal combustion engine (ICE) vehicles.
 Bottom-line, BEVs are far more environmentally-friendly than internal combustion engine (ICE) vehicles.